Dan Jarvis: Political positions

+Jarvis is a supporter of Labour Friends of Israel.

 Personal life

 Jarvis met his first wife, Caroline, in 2000, when she was working as a personal chef for the family of General Sir Mike Jackson.
 Their first child was born in 2003, three days before Jarvis was deployed to Iraq; their second child was born in 2004.
 Caroline Jarvis was diagnosed with bowel cancer in 2006; she died at the age of 43 in July 2010.
 In 2013 Jarvis married a freelance graphic designer, Rachel Jarvis, and the couple had a child.

-Jarvis is also an author, with his memoir A Long Way Home first published in 2020.
-The book chronicles his time in the British Army and how he dealt with the diagnosis and untimely death of his first wife, Caroline Jarvis.
-In 2020, the book was named Best Memoir at the Parliamentary Book Awards 2020.
+Jarvis' memoir, A Long Way Home, was published in 2020.
+It chronicles his time in the British Army and how he dealt with the diagnosis and untimely death of his first wife.
+It was named Best Memoir at the Parliamentary Book Awards 2020.

-In addition, he has run the London marathon since 2010.
+He has run the London Marathon since 2010.